 Thinking about the development of component skills from a developmental perspective can help us think more clearly about disciplinary literacy skills.
 Figure 1 is a Science Reading Rope.
 Scientific knowledge is empirically based and dynamic.
 Scientists take the perspective of informed skepticism (Schwartz & Lederman, 2008), so it is not unusual for scientific texts to use caveats or hedges.
 Scientists use concise and precise language to express their findings, and science writing is loaded with technical language (Schleppegrell, 2004).
 In many fields, technical drawings, tables, equations, and data visualizations are regular and vital features of scientific writing.
-One of the goals in supporting the development of a scientific reader is to help them strategically integrate sources of information.
+One of the goals of supporting the development of a scientific reader is to help them strategically integrate sources of information.
 For instance, a skilled reader may pay close attention to the data presentations and skim the author’s interpretation of those data.
-The simple view helps us understand that our students need word recognition and language comprehension.
+The simple view helps us understand that our students require word recognition and language comprehension.
 The rope diagram helps us understand that how we strategically integrate component comprehension skills varies in meaningful ways.
-We do not just need to help students develop component skills.
-We also need to help them strategically integrate within and across reading subcomponents.
+We do not simply need to help students develop component skills.
+We must also help them strategically integrate these skills within and across reading subcomponents.

-The simple view of reading helps us understand that children need decoding skills and language comprehension to become skilled readers.
+The simple view of reading helps us understand that children require decoding skills and language comprehension to become skilled readers.
 Scarborough’s classic rope graphic emphasizes that there are subcomponent skills and that skilled reading requires the strategic integration of these skills.
-In this article, I hope I've demonstrated that texts in different disciplines tend to put differential demands on students.
+In this article, I hope I've demonstrated that texts in different disciplines tend to place differential demands on students.
 As teachers, we need to support discipline-specific reading skills in our domains and help our students understand which skills to emphasize strategically.
 Doing so requires that teachers reflect on what reading is like in their content area and make strategic use of strategies to support students based on the challenges they face.
 We believe that this work is best done with the support of job-embedded collaborative professional development.

 Barton, M. L., & Heidema, C. (2002).
 Teaching reading in mathematics: A supplement to Teaching reading in the content areas: If not me, then who?
 McREL.